 Sourdough bread is actually made from fermented white flour, and it is another one of the healthy bread options.
 Sourdough contains an array of vitamins and minerals.
 Its flavor is somewhat tangy or sour, as its name suggests.
 This kind of bread is a great one to serve with cheese, olives, and fruit.
 It may also be dipped in warm olive oil and served as an appetizer.

-The bagel is a type of bread that is round with a hole in its middle.
+The bagel is a type of round bread with a hole in its middle.
 Bagels come in several varieties, so you can probably find one to match the taste of each person in your family.
 If your child prefers sweet bread, you might buy a bagel made of wheat bread and cover it with butter and honey.
-If you like savory bread, you could choose an onion bagel or one that comes encrusted with onions and poppy seeds.
+If you like savory bread, you could choose an onion bagel or one encrusted with onions and poppy seeds.

 Flatbread and Pita Bread